wren-lang/wren/doc/site/control-flow.markdown

 *first* element).
 It then returns either the new iterator, or `false` to indicate that there are no more elements.

-If `false` is returned, Wren exits out of the loop and we're done.
+If a falsy value (`false` or `null`) is returned, Wren exits out of the loop and we're done.
 If anything else is returned, that means that we have advanced to a new valid element.
 To get that, Wren then calls `iteratorValue()` on the sequence and passes in the iterator value that it just got from calling `iterate()`.
 The sequence uses